 Answering all of the questions on the calculator should take no more than 15-20 minutes.

 To answer the questions about your family's financial circumstances, you may need to gather information from your family's tax returns or W2 (pay stub).

-This calculator is ONLY good for 2-year and 4-year public colleges in Texas.
-Each Texas public college can be found on the state’s net price calculator.
+However, keep in mind this calculator is only good for 2-year and 4-year public colleges in Texas.

 - Visit the College For All Texans website.

 - Read and agree to the disclaimer before moving on to answer the questions.